mlabs-haskell/hydra-auction/doc/spec.md

 and defining the standing bid state.
 - There is one output sent to a buyer, containing the auction lot.
-- There is one output sent to the seller, containing the standing bid amount minus the auction fee amount, plus the ADA amount contained in the auction escrow and standing bid utxos.
+- There is one output sent to the seller, containing the standing bid amount minus the total auction fees, plus the ADA amount contained in the auction escrow and standing bid utxos.
-- There is one output sent to the fee escrow validator, containing the auction fee amount.
+- There is one output sent to the fee escrow validator, containing the total auction fees that will be distributed to the delegate.
 - The conditions in `validBuyer` are satisfied when applied to the auction terms, auction state, standing bid state, and buyer.
 - The transaction validity interval starts after the bidding end time